vsantos/k8s-tanker/README.md

   <img width="683" height="340" src="docs/imgs/wordpress.png">
 </p>

-It will run a kubernetes cluster under kvm driver and exposes the URL to be tested locally from a demonstration Wordpress application.
+It will run a kubernetes cluster under virtualbox driver and exposes the URL to be tested locally from a demonstration Wordpress application.

 The first execution can take some time due to the virtual machine creation.